ga-wdi-pvd/angular-intro-1/README.md

 ![spa_architecture](https://cloud.githubusercontent.com/assets/25366/8970635/896c4cce-35ff-11e5-96b2-ef7e62784764.png)

 Client-side routing requires something known as a _router_.
 A router in AngularJS, at a minimum, is used to define our routes, specify the template for that route, and specify which controller to attach to that view.
 You'll get to see routers in action in a later lesson.

+## Other Frontend Frameworks

+Angular is not the only Frontend JavaScriptFramework.

+Ember.JS, BackBone.JS, Meteor.JS, and React.JS are just to name a few.

+One reason for Angulars use over these other frameworks is size.
+With full MVC capabilities, Angular is compact.
+Meaning it is going to load faster in the Browser than other frameworks.

+We will be learning React.JS as well, but one thing to note about React is that it is only the 'VIEW' portion of the MVC pattern, so it is not a full frontend framework.
+React does not do AJAX calls, Routing, Filters, Services, etc. Think of it as just the Directive part of Angular.

 <details>
 <summary>**Q**: What is a Front End Framework?</summary>